MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/codeless-app-service.md

 #### PHP and WordPress aren't supported

 PHP and WordPress sites aren't supported.
 There's currently no officially supported SDK/agent for server-side monitoring of these workloads.
-You can manually instrument client-side transactions on a PHP or WordPress site by adding the client-side JavaScript to your webpages by using the [JavaScript SDK](./javascript.md).
+To manually instrument client-side transactions on a PHP or WordPress site by adding the client-side JavaScript to your webpages, use the [JavaScript SDK](./javascript.md).

-The following table provides a more detailed explanation of what these values mean, their underlying causes, and recommended fixes.
+The following table provides an explanation of what these values mean, their underlying causes, and recommended fixes.

 | Problem value | Explanation | Fix |
 |---------------|-------------|-----|